Welcome to the online brand guide.

 Draft an email call for testimonials about your work, then fire it off to each current and former client with whom you remain on good terms after adding some attention-grabbing custom language.
 You may want to sweeten the offer by adding giving respondents a gift card no matter how good or bad the testimonial was.
 Add the best submissions to your website, preferably in a homepage section and on pages where people tend to make the final buying decision.

 Update your social media profiles’ background and cover photos

 The goal here is consistency across your entire social media ecosystem.
 Remember the style guide section above?
-A good style guide will provide a solid foundation for consistency in graphic and messaging.
+A good style guide will provide a solid foundation for consistency in graphics and messaging.
 Whether they’re visiting your Facebook, LinkedIn, or Twitter profile for the second or hundredth time, your social media followers should immediately recognize that the profile they’ve navigated to is yours, yours alone, and can only be yours.
 Remember, you’re vying for priceless slivers of a fickle audience’s attention.

 Actively manage customer reviews on third-party sites and social media